 This programme was given by Duncan Honeybourne with the distinguished British actresses Louisa Clein and Joanna David and tells the colourful tale of the legendary pianist and glittering society figure Harriet Cohen (1895-1967).
 The title is derived from the name by which Harriet was known to her intimates and, in compiling the script, Duncan has drawn heavily upon Cohen's highly entertaining memoirs and other writings.
 The programme was structured to focus upon her personal and professional associations with many of the leading composers of her day, and "Dearest Tania" features piano music by Elgar, Bax, Vaughan Williams, Moeran, Sibelius, Bartok and Chopin.

 Harriet Cohen was a radical figure, a forceful and seminal personality as well as being a pianist who broke new ground in her choice of programming and repertoire.
-She was one of the first players to champion the music of the sixteenth century virginalists on the modern piano and, at the other end of the chronological scale, she was a tireless exponent of the music of her own day who inspired many new works.
+She was one of the first players to champion the music of the sixteenth century virginalists on the modern piano and, at the other end of the chronological scale, she was a tireless exponent of the music of her own day and inspired many new works.
 She provoked devoted love and intense loathing in equal measure, and as an outgoing and opinionated society figure with a vast circle of friends from all walks of life she had plenty to say in her autobiography about many important musical, artistic, literary and political figures.
 Her contribution to twentieth century culture is ripe for reexamination.
 Neville Cardus summed up Cohen's role astutely when he wrote in The Guardian of Harriet's memoirs, A Bundle of Time: "This is the autobiography of a most vivacious and forthcoming woman, who took piano playing in her stride and lived intensively every minute of her life in the vibrant if darkening period of our civilisation."

 Born in London in 1895, Harriet Cohen studied at the Royal Academy of Music with the legendary Tobias Matthay, one of whose own piano compositions is featured in "Dearest Tania".
 She belonged to an extraordinary cohort of gifted lady pianists to emerge from Matthay's tutelage (among them Dame Myra Hess), many of whom – like Cohen herself – subsequently became teachers at the piano school opened by the avuncular "Uncle Tobs" in Wimpole Street.
 During the decade of the First World War she established herself as a pianist and thereafter threw herself into a frantic whirl of professional and social engagements.
 For many years she toured worldwide as a soloist, promoting new works at every turn and cultivating friendships with leading figures from every walk of life, all these activities being pursued with the same instinctive artistry, directness and flamboyant honesty which characterised her remarkable playing.
 Dogged increasingly by ill health, not least bouts of tuberculosis and an accident to her right hand (after which her long-term lover Arnold Bax wrote for her his "Concertante for left hand"), Cohen retired with some reluctance, dying in London in 1967.
 Harriet's copious writings and correspondence chronicle her friendships with such diverse personalities as George Bernard Shaw, Ramsay MacDonald, D.H.
 Lawrence, Sir Edward Elgar, Jean Sibelius and Rebecca West and serve as a testament to a woman who, in the words of the late Percy Young, "not only made music incomparably well, but in doing so also improved the quality of life".